mguida22/InForm/README.md

 $ python SaveData.py /dev/tty.usbmodem728331 9600
 ```

-This will regenerate the Data.h file that the SensorShirt program uses to compute positions.
-An example of a data file can be seen at [docs/sample/Data.h](https://github.com/mguida22/sensor-shirt/blob/master/docs/sample/Data.h).
+This will regenerate the Data.h file that the InForm program uses to compute positions.
+An example of a data file can be seen at [docs/sample/Data.h](https://github.com/mguida22/InForm/blob/master/docs/sample/Data.h).